Birthgap — global fertility and the timing of parenthood

 Global average (2024): 36.1% · European average (2024): 34.6%

-The Birthgap Generational Indicator (TFG) for Lithuania reached 48.2% in 2024, which corresponds to a total fertility rate of 1.07.
-This marks an increase of 3.9 percentage points from 2023.
-Childlessness has shown an upward trend over the last five years, with the average between 2020 and 2024 at 39.2%.
-Compared to the 1970s average of 0.1%, the current TFG is higher by approximately 48.1 percentage points.
-The lowest TFG occurred in the early 1970s, averaging near zero from 1970 to 1978.
-On the global scale, Lithuania ranks 4th out of 38 countries for TFG, while within Europe, it holds the 2nd highest position among 31 countries.
+In 2024, Lithuania's Birthgap Generational Indicator (TFG) stands at 48.2%, corresponding to a total fertility rate (TFR) of 1.07.
+This marks an increase of 3.9 percentage points from the previous year.
+The trend over the last five years shows rising childlessness, with the 2020–2024 average reaching 39.2%.
+Compared to the 1970s average of 0.1%, the current level is significantly higher by about 48.1 percentage points.
+The TFG hit its lowest point in the early 1970s (1970–1978), where it averaged 0.0%.
+On a global scale, Lithuania ranks fourth out of 38 countries in TFG, and within Europe, it is second among 31 countries.

 Birthgap Generational Indicator (TFG) over the decades